-VII.
+VI.
 Customer Due Diligence: other issues

-- Service providers will be permitted to rely on intermediaries or other third parties to perform some of the elements of the CDD process or to introduce business, provided certain criteria are met.
+- Service providers may rely on intermediaries or other third parties to perform some of the elements of the CDD process or to introduce business, provided certain criteria are met.
 These include the adequate collection of information from the third party concerning certain elements of the CDD process.
 The ultimate responsibility will always remain with the service provider. - When engaging in cross-border correspondent banking relationships, banks should gather sufficient information on the correspondent bank such as its activities, the nature and quality of supervision and the AML/CFT procedures in place. - Correspondent relationships with shell banks will be prohibited explicitly. - Verification documents: - (i) for natural persons and Aruban legal persona: documents, information or data from a reliable and independent source: - (ii) for foreign legal persons: reliable and internationally accepted documents, information or data.

-VIII.
+VII.
 The reporting of unusual transactions to the MOT

-- The present system of unusual transactions reporting will be kept, albeit with certain modifications: - (i) The MOT will concentrate on its core activities which are the receipt, analysis and dissemination of unusual transactions; - (ii) The Advisory Committee (Begeleidingscommissie) will focus on assisting the MOT with expertise and advise; - (iii) More emphasis will placed on the reporting of unusual transactions using subjective indicators; - (iv) The MOT will be able to exchange information with foreign FIUs without a prior MOU; - (v) Authorities in charge with regulation and oversight of financial institutions and DNFBPs will be required to report to the MOT facts discovered during the execution of their duties which might indicate money laundering and terrorist financing.
+- The present system of unusual transactions reporting will be kept, albeit with certain modifications: - (i) The MOT will concentrate on its core activities which are the receipt, analysis and dissemination of unusual transactions; - (ii) The Advisory Committee (Begeleidingscommissie) will focus on assisting the MOT with expertise and advise; - (iii) More emphasis will placed on the reporting of unusual transactions using subjective indicators; - (iv) The MOT will be able to exchange information with foreign FIUs without a prior MOU; - (v) Special investigative powers will granted to the MOT for the purpose of insuring proper reporting and submittal of additional information as requested by the MOT; - (vi) Authorities in charge with regulation and oversight of financial institutions and DNFBPs will be required to report to the MOT facts discovered during the execution of their duties which might indicate money laundering and terrorist financing.

-IX.
+VIII.
 Record Keeping